-Dear Row: Mr. Redman informs me that you wish me to write you the particulars of a conversation between Dr. Felix and myself rela-The Doctor overtook me between tive to you.
-Rushville and Beardstown.
-He, after learning that I had lived in Springfield, asked if I was acquainted with you.
+Mr. Redman informs me that you wish me to write you the particulars of a conversation between Dr. Felix and myself relative to you.
+The Dr. overtook me between Rushville and Beardstown.

+He, after learning that I had lived at Springfield,

+asked if I was acquainted with you.
 I told him I was.
-He said you had lately been elected constable in Adams, but that you never would be again. asked him why?
-He said the people there, had found out that you had been Sheriff or Deputy Sheriff in Sangamon County, and that you came off and left your securities to suffer.
+He said you had lately been elected constable in Adams, but that you never would be again.
+I asked him why.
+He said the people there had found out that you had been sheriff or deputy sheriff in Sangamon County, and that you came off and left your securities to suffer.
 He then asked me if I did not know such to be the fact.
-I told him I did not think you had ever been Sheriff or Deputy Sheriff in Sangamon; but that I thought you had been constable.
+I told him I did not think you had ever been sheriff or deputy sheriff in Sangamon, but that I thought you had been constable.
 I further told him that if you had left your securities to suffer in that or any other case, I had never heard of it, and that if it had been so, I thought I would have heard of it.

-If the Doctor is telling that I told him anything against you whatever, I authorize you to contradict it flatly.
+If the Dr. is telling that I told him anything against you whatever, I authorize you to contradict it flatly.
 We have no news here.